 Our mission is to ensure that under-represented groups are fully engaged in computing and information technologies, and to promote innovation that enriches, enhances, and enables these communities, such that more equitable and sustainable contributions are possible by all communities.

 Why do we need more cultural diversity in computing and IT?

 Cultural diversity in our workforce is not only important for nurturing a more inclusive society; it is crucial to the creative innovation process that drives our economy.
 Numbers alone are not sufficient; we should strive to make the benefits of IT available to all communities, including communities who might otherwise not receive them.

-- Provide a united voice, spoken by many, that identifies the major issues facing African Americans, Native Americans, Hispanics, Pacific Islanders, and People with Disabilities in IT.
+Provide a voice, spoken by many, that identifies the major issues facing African Americans, Native Americans, Hispanics, Pacific Islanders, and People with Disabilities in IT.

-- Provide a resource for information and statistics related to programs, organizations, and alliances focused on African Americans, Native Americans, Hispanics, Pacific Islanders, and People with Disabilities in Computing and Information Technology.
+Provide information and statistics related to programs, organizations, and alliances focused on African Americans, Native Americans, Hispanics, Pacific Islanders, and People with Disabilities in Computing and Information Technology.

-- Facilitate national-scale projects that involve collaborations between established programs and organizations, with measurable goals focused on engagement and enrichment.
+Facilitate projects that involve collaborations between established programs and organizations, with measurable goals focused on engagement and enrichment.

 We invite you to become involved in CMD-IT by becoming a Partner, participating in a Community of Practice, providing resources, or donating.